-- Each true treatment mean can be written as a sum of the grand mean, factor A treatment effect, and factor B treatment effect. - The difference between true treatment means at two levels of one factor do not depend upon levels of the other factor.
+- Each true treatment mean can be written as a sum of the grand mean, factor A level main effect, and factor B level main effect. - The difference between true treatment means at two levels of one factor do not depend upon levels of the other factor.
 This is perhaps the more intuitive condition.